faraz2079/CustomerFeedback/README.md

-first deploy the application using the deployment and service file in inference_pipeline, then we can run the script and it applies deployment files automatically for testing purposes.
+First deploy the application using the deployment and service file in inference_pipeline, then we can run the script and it applies deployment files automatically for testing purposes.

-for running the script:()
+for running the script:
 ./run_experiment.sh | tee -a experiment.log

-sudo pkill -f wrk

-ps aux | grep wrk
+Commands for killing and tracking the process of script: sudo pkill -f wrk ps aux | grep wrk

-in this command you have to give the path to the wrk2 directory:
+in this command you have to give the path to the wrk2 directory: => give the url of the customerfeedback service and url of the VM.
 /home/ubuntu/DeathStarBench/wrk2/wrk -t96 -c10000 -d300s -R 10000 -s ./mixed-workload.lua http://192.168.1.243:30915 > wrk_R10000_5min.log &

 # CustomerFeedback